 That’s a real simple view of paid searches.

+What’s Organic Traffic – How is it Different from Paid Traffic?
+Paid traffic is from people who came in to your website by clicking on your ad.
 Organic traffic to your website is from visitors who come in to your site by finding it on Google or other search engine.
 This usually refers to unpaid searches.

 Organic traffic is great for business since it is free – you did not pay for the search engine to display your site in its results.
 Organic search results also carry a higher credibility.
 So if a visitor finds your book on your website or Amazon book page via organic traffic, then they are more likely to buy.